-The use of WSU Comdata fuel credit cards issued to a department is to be monitored by the fuel card custodian and the approving official and is subject to audit.
+The use of WSU Comdata fuel credit cards issued to a department is to be monitored by the fuel card custodian and the department chair or director and is subject to audit.

 Reporting Lost or Stolen Fuel Credit Cards

-Comdata issues a replacement card which is available for pickup at Purchasing Services approximately five days after cancellation of the lost or stolen card.
+Comdata issues a replacement card which is available for pickup at Accounts Payable approximately five business days after cancellation of the lost or stolen card.
 The fuel card administration team sends notice to the card custodian when the replacement card is available.

 For a non-Pullman department, the fuel card administration team in Accounts Payable receives the replacement card from Comdata and sends the card to the applicable card custodian.

 Termination of a Fuel Credit Card

-When and if the card is no longer required, the department must send an e-mail message to the fuel card administration team in Accounts Payable requesting cancellation of the card.
+When and if the card is no longer required, the card custodian must send an e-mail message to the fuel card administration team in Accounts Payable requesting cancellation of the card.
 Send the e-mail to:

-After Purchasing Services confirms the cancellation, the card custodian destroys the card.
+After the fuel card administration team confirms the cancellation, the card custodian destroys the card.